Dance with the devil we know rather than the devil we don’t.

 • Have faith.
 It may not make sense right now, but in time it will.

 Our growth is attached to our ability to adapt to change.
 Resistance stops the flow of energy.
 Welcome the starts and stops, twists and turns that are the journey of our lives, and learn to let go and go with the flow.
+When we loosen our grip on what was, we allow life to move us w[towards what can be.
 The shift of energy usually results in joyous movement.

 “Life is a series of natural and spontaneous changes.
 Don’t resist them; that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like.”